devconcept/multer-gridfs-storage/README.md

 created by MongoDb.
 You must guarantee that this value is unique otherwise you will get an error.

+Please note that the identifiers must conform to the MongoDb spec for ObjectID, that is, a 24 bytes hex string, 12 byte binary string or a Number.

 To use the default generated identifier invoke the callback with a [falsey](http://james.padolsey.com/javascript/truthy-falsey/) value like `null` or `undefined`.

 Example: